Snoeng Temples: Snoeng East Temple

 Snoeng East Temple, known locally as Prasat Snoeng Khang Khaeut, is a complex of three distinct tower remains made of bricks on a laterite slab, aligned on the north–south axis with all having an entrance facing east.
 The trio share a common terrace, each having an extended entrance with a sandstone doorframe and are situated on top of a hill.
 The center tower is the largest of the three, possessing octagonal, decorated door columns which support its decorative lintel in situ.
 The temple towers are surrounded by pedestals and elements, especially those of Crown.
 The dimensions of the eastern block is 30m in length and 20m in width and features a structure similar to other temples from the 12th century.
-A large lintel on the door shows Indra sitting on his three-headed elephant Airavata next to Rahu, with foliage differing those from of the early and late 12th century, making it likely to have been built it during the early 11th century under Suryavarman I who was local ruler then.
+A large lintel on the door shows Indra sitting on his three-headed elephant Airavata next to Rahu, with foliage differing from those of the early and late 12th century, making it likely to have been built it during the early 11th century under Suryavarman I who was local ruler then.
 (Note: The lintel's foliage-heavy style is debated.)
 Kim Sophoan, director of the Department of Culture and Fine Arts for Battambang province, claims that the East Temple was built in the 11th century during the reign of King Udayadityavarman II, whose reign lasted from 1050 to 1066.